ianderthal/test-11ty/posts/post-4.md

 1. Mastery of the material takes time.
 IAAP does not recommend taking this exam if you have less than 1 year of experience.
 Ensure you have a solid grasp of the fundamentals before registering for an exam date.
 2. Flash cards facilitates my style of learning.
 Creating flash cards takes discipline, but the ease of throwing a set into a bag or taking them with me on my morning walk ensured is ummatched (compared to carrying around the body of knowledge).
 3. Body of Knowledge
+4. Quizlets are virtual notecards created and shared by other users.
+These are a helpful supplement to combine a different perspective into your own.
+5. Reputable Practice Exams - [Princeton course] (https://iaap.edunext.io/courses/course-v1:IAAP+CPACC+2021/about)

+## Study Materials to Avoid

+1. Practice exams from dubious sources